Getting a Mortgage When Self Employed

 contact us

-Why won’t mainstream lenders consider my application?
+Why won’t mainstream lenders consider me?

 If you have already approached several high street lenders and have been turned away, you may be wondering if this is because you are self-employed.